 "What are you doing?" he barked.

 "'Tis nothing," she said quickly, dropping the ring back into the jar and sealing it with its lid.
 "Just making sure all is well with the ring for tomorrow."

-Then she went to her room.
-When she returned, she held a cloth bag with all of her belongings.
+She went to her room.
+And when she returned, she held a cloth bag with all of her belongings.

 "I'm leaving now.
 I'm going back to my father's home."

 "What?
 Aren't you worried how they will treat you?"